How is the county budget prepared?

 What makes up the county budget?

 The capital improvement program is only a plan.
 Ordinances must be adopted specifying projects and funding sources before funds can be expended.
-Ordinances can only be adopted after a noticed public hearing and vote by the Freeholders.
+Ordinances can only be adopted after a noticed public hearing and vote by the commissioners.

 Are there public hearings about the budget?

-The freeholders adopt a temporary budget at the county’s annual stated organizational meeting at the start of the year, which provides for the orderly continuation of government until the new budget for that year is officially approved.
+The commissioners adopt a temporary budget at the county’s annual stated organizational meeting at the start of the year, which provides for the orderly continuation of government until the new budget for that year is officially approved.